 See which Singapore homes have been shortlisted by our judges as having undergone the most dramatic and inspiring transformation.

-See the five most inspiring showcases of open-plan living in Singapore homes that are in the running to take home the LBDA title of Best Open-Plan Concept.
+See the six HDB flat projects in Singapore that are in the running to take home the LBDA 2018 title of Outstanding HDB Flat.

 Covering around 90 hectares, Plantation District by HDB will be green and smart and revolve around community farming.